cypress-io/netlify-plugin-cypress/README.md

 ### browser

-By default all tests run using Chromium browser.
+By default all tests run using the Chromium browser.
 If you want to use Electron:

 ```toml
 [build]